ewgewgewg/algo-site/content/posts/js-algos.md

 }{{< /code >}}

-***1

-To find the Kth smallest element in a binary search tree, you can search the tree from an inorder depth-first search from left to right, and find the Kth value.
+To find the Kth smallest element in a binary search tree, you can search the tree with an inorder depth-first search from left to right, and find the Kth value.
+Every time you reach a value, decrease by 1 a counter equal to `k`, and then, at the location where you decremented, check if `k` has reached 0.
+If so, return the value at the node, and use a nonallowed value to return otherwise, making sure that only the correct value bubbles up to the final return statement.

 {{< code language="javascript" title="[Kth Smallest Element in a BST](https://leetcode.com/problems/kth-smallest-element-in-a-bst/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
 // typeof root === "object" (binary search tree node)
 // typeof k === "number"

+const kthSmallest = (root, k) => {
+    const dfs = (node) => {
+        if(!node) return -1

+        const leftResult = dfs(node.left)
+        if (leftResult > -1) return leftResult

+        if (--k === 0) return node.val

+        const rightResult = dfs(node.right)
+        if (rightResult > -1) return rightResult

+        return -1
+    }
+    return dfs(root)

-{{< /code >}}
+}{{< /code >}}

 # Hash Tables